Seth-McKilla/DEM-to-grid/README.md

 # DEM-to-grid

-Python package to convert Digital Elevation Model (DEM) to bathymetric grid files to be used with XBeach
+Python package to convert GeoTIFF exported from CAD into bathy.dep file to be used with XBeach